intel-analytics/ipex-llm/docker/llm/README.md

 This is the user interface that users will interact with.

-By following these steps, you will be able to serve your models using the web UI with `BigDL-LLM` as the backend.
+By following these steps, you will be able to serve your models using the web UI with `IPEX-LLM` as the backend.
 You can open your browser and chat with a model now.

 #### Serving with OpenAI-Compatible RESTful APIs

-To start an OpenAI API server that provides compatible APIs using `BigDL-LLM` backend, you need three main components: an OpenAI API Server that serves the in-coming requests, model workers that host one or more models, and a controller to coordinate the web server and model workers.
+To start an OpenAI API server that provides compatible APIs using `IPEX-LLM` backend, you need three main components: an OpenAI API Server that serves the in-coming requests, model workers that host one or more models, and a controller to coordinate the web server and model workers.

 First, launch the controller